 Of course, your lawyer should do everything to prevent this from happening.
 First, your lawyer should do everything possible to find out what charges are being filed before the arraignment date.
 That way they’ll have a sense if there’s a chance that the DA may seek to raise the bail.
 At that point, the attorney can make the appropriate arguments: no new facts or change in circumstances from the time of arrest to the time of arraignment; extensive and deep ties to the community (family, home ownership, employment, etc.); minimal criminal history, and any factual defenses already contained in the police report.

-BOTTOM LINE: If you or a loved one are concerned about bail being raised at arraignment, you should contact the Law Offices of Jerod Gunsberg, an experienced Los Angeles criminal defense attorney, at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.
+BOTTOM LINE: If you or a loved one are concerned about bail being raised at arraignment, you should contact the Law Offices of Jerod Gunsberg, an experienced Los Angeles criminal defense attorney, at (323) 633-3423 or via the secure contact form on this page for a confidential consultation.